edoardottt/scilla/README.md

                 [-db use also a public database for subdomains scanning] [-common scan common ports]
                 [-nr No follow redirects]
-                -target <target (URL/IP)> REQUIRED
+                [-db -spyse API-KEY Use Spyse as subdomains source] -target <target (URL/IP)> REQUIRED
        - help
        - examples